 For lending operations, proper care and caution is exercised and all parameter, as laid down under SAMA rules and Bank's own policy are followed.
+Despite all prudent ways and means adopted by the banks and financial institutions, the finance / advances may turn bad, leaving the bank with no option but to restructure / write-off the same.
 In such cases where there is a ray of hope for its recovery, the finances are also rescheduled and nursed for safe work - out.
 Whenever such a situation arises the Bank cannot sit idle and watch deterioration in the quality of its assets.